GRAPHIC-Take Five: And let there be calm

-LONDON, March 23 (Reuters) - At the incredible end to the first quarter for financial markets, rattled by bank turmoil, some stability will be much hoped for in coming days.
+LONDON, March 27 (Reuters) - At an incredible end to the first quarter for financial markets, rattled by bank turmoil, some stability will be much hoped for in coming days.

 But don't bet on it.
 Regional U.S. banking stocks remain near their lowest levels in two years, Europe is weighing up the fallout from the forced UBS-Credit Suisse tie-up.
 And data will show how much the market ructions are making recession more likely.